EOSIO/eosio.contracts/docs/03_build-and-deploy.md

 ---

 ## Preconditions
-Ensure an appropriate version of `eosio.cdt` is installed.
-Installing `eosio.cdt` from binaries is sufficient, follow the [`eosio.cdt` 1.6.x installation instructions steps](https://developers.eos.io/manuals/eosio.cdt/v1.6/index/#guided-installation-building-from-scratch) to install it.
+Ensure the appropriate version of `eosio.cdt`, v1.6.x, is installed.
+Installing `eosio.cdt` from binaries is sufficient, follow the [`eosio.cdt` installation instructions steps](https://developers.eos.io/manuals/eosio.cdt/v1.6/index/#binary-releases) to install it.
 To verify if you have `eosio.cdt` installed and its version run the following command.

 ```sh
 eosio-cpp -v